Getting Around

 Streetcar

 The main lines of the Hiroden are located in the center of Hiroshima City.
 It’s a great way to get around Hiroshima’s main downtown area, including the Atomic Bomb Dome, Hatchobori District, and other tourist attractions, with virtually no transfers.
-The Miyajima Line ends at Miyajimaguchi Station, where you can then board a ferry to Miyajima.
+The #2 Line ends at Miyajimaguchi Station, where you can then board a ferry to Miyajima.
 Also, in the summer of 2020, a shopping center called “etto” (meaning “many” in the Hiroshima dialect) began operations in front of the Miyajima Station, along with many new restaurants and souvenir shops.

-About using the Streetcar
+About Using the Streetcar

 Joy in HIROSHIMA

-Astrum Line
+Astram Line

 The Astram Line, with its distinctive orange design, is the only monorail system in Hiroshima Prefecture.
 It is a relatively new mode of transportation, built for the 1994 Asian Games.

 The Astram Line has only 22 stops in total.
 However, there are plenty of places to visit on the line.
-Some attractions can only be reached by the Astram Line, such as Edion Stadium Hiroshima (Koikikoen-Mae Station), which is the home of the Sanfrecce Hiroshima professional soccer team, and Asa Zoo Park (Kamiyasu Station).
+Some attractions can only be reached by the Astram Line, such as Edion Stadium Hiroshima (Koikikoen-Mae Station), which is the former home of the Sanfrecce Hiroshima professional soccer team, and Asa Zoo Park (Kamiyasu Station).

-About using the Astrum Line
+About Using the Astram Line

 Joy in HIROSHIMA